hernantz/blog/content/its-the-competition-stupid.md

 Even in an unfair system, competition drives progress.

 It's the competition, [stupid][2].

+## Notes
+As John Hick once stated, God allows suffering, by creating us "imperfect and immature", so that humanity might grow and develop towards a genuine understanding and perception of the Creation.
+This could only be accomplished with free will, since otherwise, if we were either perfect or we had only one choice, our existence wouldn't be of much value.

+There was no justice for dinosaurs.
+Even when they might have done everything they could in terms of adaptation through millions of years of evolution, they couldn't survive a gigantic meteorite (something that doesn't frequently and was impossible to anticipate).
+Again, many factors one does not control.

+These make the very reason why meritocracy, the socialist paradise or Adam Smith's invisible hand are all utopian ideals impossible to be reached in a society.

+Recordemos que la meritocracia no existe, ya que no es facil asegurar que el mas apto termine logrando los mejores resultados, puede pasar que alguien tenga mas suerte, mas influencias, o haya estado bajo tierra cuando cayo el metiorito.

+A career open to all talents: every person should not have artificial impositions or obstacles that prevent them from pursuing a career/goal, should they have the opportunity and capacity to do it.

+There are two primal fears in modern societies:

+1. Monopolies: concentration of power in evil people that could get privileges.
+2. Inequality and Lack of opportunities: As a source of stagnation and injustice.

+Instead of monopolies, we should think about the things that limit competition:

+- Rules that protect them (bureaucracy, laws, regulations, minimum wages, etc)
+- Corruption and mafia, usually hand in hand with a bigger power that permits these violations.
+- Lack of investment in technology that could provide alternatives in case of the so called "natural monopolies"
+- It works well and it's efficient
+- Accepted because it's powers are limited and can be changed every now and then (like governments)

 [^3]: "There is a theory which states that if ever anyone discovers exactly